tanimislam/howdy/docs/_sources/howdy-tv/cli_tools/howdy_tv_cli.rst.txt

      --nomax               If chosen, do not restrict maximum size of downloaded file.
      --nomin               If chosen, do not restrict minimum size of downloaded file.
      -r, --raw             If chosen, then use the raw string to specify TV show torrents.
+     -c {deluge,transmission}, --client_type {deluge,transmission}
+			     Name of the torrent client type to use.
+Default is "deluge".
+     -R, --remote          If chosen, then use a REMOTE Plex server location.
+     -M MAINPATH, --mainPath MAINPATH
+			   Optional argument fix, sometimes needed to add proper prefix path to files in Plex tv libraries.
+Otherwise do not add.
+     -L, --localRSYNC      Optional argument.
+If chosen, then do move command from local server where episodes downloaded instead of rsync ssh from remote server.
      -F [FILTER ...], --filter [FILTER ...]
 			   List of strings on which to filter for the magnet link name.
+     --min_audio_bit_rate MIN_AUDIO_BIT_RATE
+			     The minimum audio bit rate, in kbps, per stream.
+Above this per-stream bit rate, lower the audio bit rate.
+Do not process files with audio bit rate at or below this threshold.Default is 256 kbps.
+Must be >= 10 kbps.
+     --new_audio_bit_rate NEW_AUDIO_BIT_RATE
+			     For those files whose per-stream audio bit rate > min_audio_bit_rate, reencode their audio to new_audio_bit_rate, in kbps.
+Default is 160 kbps.
+Must be >=
+			     10 kbps and less than min_audio_bit_rate.

 To better understand the command line switches (flags and inputs), we describe how the this executable, which searches for new episodes of TV shows on the Plex_ server on a given day, works.

 .. _get_tv_batch_point1label: